kevjen37/kevjen37.github.io/VisionGPT.md

 - Hands-Free Operation: Easily prompt GPT-4 with just an eyebrow raise, keeping your hands free for other tasks.
 - Enhanced Privacy: By monitoring facial cues instead of always listening, BrowPrompt respects your privacy while remaining readily accessible.
 - Low Overhead: BrowPrompt can run in the background, providing quick access to information without the need for constant manual input.

+__Tech Specs:__

+_Technologies Used:_
+- Programming Languages: Python for the backend logic and a custom Python tkinter library (customtkinter) for the frontend interface.
+- Frameworks and Libraries:
+  - OpenCV cv2 library for facial recognition, including pre-trained Haarcascade classifier used to detect faces in real-time.
+  - PIL to convert BGR format (used by OpenCV) to RGB format that can be displayed by Tkinter.
+  - dlib for facial landmark detection, including landmarks around the eyes and eyebrows which I use to calculate vector distance.
+- APIs and Services: OpenAI API for GPT-4o interactions and Google Web Speech API for voice-to-text conversion.

+_Architecture and Design:_
+- System Architecture: The system consists of a front-end interface for user interaction, a backend server that handles facial recognition and voice processing, and integration with external APIs for AI responses.
+- Design Patterns: Used MVC architecture for modularity and scalability, including a multithreaded approach for API calls to keep the application responsive.

+_Roadmap:_
+- Dynamic Vector Setpoint: Current implementation calculates distance between 6 vectors connecting the eyes and eye brows in order to identify a brow raise.
+The frontend contains a slider for the user to set a static threshold, which the program uses to constitute a bro raise.
+This can lead to false positives and misclaculations as the user shifts positions away from the camera.
+To improve this, I am working to program a dynamic setpoint that changes using the users other facial features as a benchmark.
+- Latency: There is room for improvements with latency as the program relies on multiple API calls.
+Tests to be conducted to identify bottlenecks in cycle time, including testing time of API calls and speed of alternative TTS, voice-to-text, and GPT models.

+'''python
+{
+            # Draw rectangles around the detected faces
+            for (x, y, w, h) in faces:
+                cv2.rectangle(frame, (x, y), (x+w, y+h), (0, 255, 0), 2)
+                # Converting the OpenCV rectangle coordinates to Dlib rectangle
+                dlib_rect = dlib.rectangle(int(x), int(y), int(x+w), int(y+h))
+                # Detecting landmarks
+                detected_landmarks = predictor(frame, dlib_rect).parts()
+                # Converting to np matrix
+                landmarks = np.array([[p.x, p.y] for p in detected_landmarks])
+                #logic to measure distance between eyes and eye brows
+                LE_1 = np.linalg.norm(landmarks[39] - landmarks[21])
+                LE_2 = np.linalg.norm(landmarks[38] - landmarks[20])
+                LE_3 = np.linalg.norm(landmarks[37] - landmarks[19])
+                RE_1 = np.linalg.norm(landmarks[42] - landmarks[22])
+                RE_2 = np.linalg.norm(landmarks[43] - landmarks[23])
+                RE_3 = np.linalg.norm(landmarks[44] - landmarks[24])
+  }
+  '''